 By now it’s no secret, the Game of Thrones film locations are the coolest ever in the history of television.
 Take a look at all the places they’ve filmed, it’s nuts!
 We’re talking Northern Ireland, Malta, Spain, Morocco, Iceland, Croatia, and we’ve yet to see the new places they have up their sleeves for season five.
-Ever since I started digging into the Game of Thrones film locations last year I’ve been dying to start exploring.
+Ever since I started digging into the Game of Thrones film locations last year I’ve been dying to start exploring them on foot.
 Finally, the good people at Tourism Ireland made it happen.
 Oh my God, I was packing my bags for Northern Ireland to explore the seven kingdoms, and it couldn’t have been more surreal.
 There were no complaints from me when my Land Rover showed up.

 Had anyone told me a year ago I’d be standing in the very spot where Theon arrived at the Iron Islands or where Melisandre had that little shadow baby thing, I’d probably laugh and say, “I wish”, but there I was on the Game of Thrones film locations trail along the picturesque Antrim Coast of Northern Ireland, and I was beyond wishes.